 How long will we keep your information?

-We will usually keep your information for a minimum of 25 years, after this period it will be destroyed under secure arrangements if it is no longer required for the lawful purpose(s) for which it was obtained.
-More information on our retention schedule can be provided by the Data Protection Officer if required.
+Core information for planning applications is held in perpetuity.
+Most types of documentation however, will be destroyed under secure arrangements when it is no longer required for the lawful purpose(s) for which it was obtained.

 Automated Decision Making

 There are no Automated Decision Making systems used for any of the purposes identified above.

 When you provide information to the Council, you will have the following rights:

 - to withdraw consent at any time, where the lawful basis specified above is consent

 - to lodge a complaint with the Information Commissioner’s Office – see below for details

 - to request access to your personal data – please contact the Data Protection Officer if you wish to submit a request.